MicrosoftDocs/power-automate-docs/articles/monitor-manage-processes.md

 - **From the record**

-  You can edit the entity form so that the navigation will include the **Background Processes** relationship.
+  You can edit the table form so that the navigation will include the **Background Processes** relationship.
 This will show all the system jobs that have been started in the context of the record.

 > [!NOTE]
 > If an asynchronous system job (workflow) fails several times consecutively, the system starts to postpone execution of that job for longer and longer time intervals so that the administrator or app maker can investigate and resolve the issue.
 Once the job starts succeeding again, it will resume executing normally.